bigmlcom/bigml-csharp/doc/projects.md

 }
 ```

-Every resource stored in BigML can be moved from one project to another or included in a certain project[^1].
-As in the previous example, you only need to make an update operation on the resource giving the projectID.
-For instance, you can create a bunch of models in your “Tests” project and move the best one to your “Production” project.
-In the Dashboard, resources can be moved from the list view or from the detail view.
+Every resource stored in BigML can be moved from one project to another or
+included in a certain project[#]_.
+As in the previous example, you only need
+to make an update operation on the resource giving the projectID.
+For instance,
+you can create a bunch of models in your “Tests” project and move the best one
+to your “Production” project.
+In the Dashboard, resources can be moved
+from the list view or from the detail view.

 Removing a project
 ------------------

-One of the benefits of using projects for your work is that removing a project implies removing all the resources included.
-Thus, you won’t need to remove them one by one.
+One of the benefits of using projects for your work is that removing
+a project implies removing all the resources included.
+Thus, you won’t need
+to remove them one by one.

 ``` {.csharp}
 using BigML;